kilian-group/phantom-reasoning/README.md

 # Phantom Reasoning

-We train LLMs with GRPO on synthetic multi-hop reasoning datasets such as PhantomWiki and GSM-Infinite, and show performance improvement to real-world multi-hop datasets such as HotpotQA, 2Wiki, and Musique.
+We train LLMs with GRPO on synthetic multi-hop reasoning datasets such as PhantomWiki and GSM-Infinite, and show performance improvement to real-world multi-hop datasets such as HotpotQA, 2Wiki, Musique, CofCA, and SynthWorlds-RM.

 ## Installation